 3. Requires student preparation

-Thinking back to your college days, there were likely courses that didn’t require much day-to-day effort beyond simply showing up to class.
+During your college days, there were likely courses that didn’t require much day-to-day effort beyond simply showing up to class.
 You could be tired or disengaged, and the prof likely didn’t notice – especially if you hid in the back rows of the lecture hall.
+And now with many classes partially or fully online, it’s even easier to tune out.
 But in an active learning classroom, no one’s invisible.
 It’s immediately apparent when students haven’t taken the time to prepare, so there’s greater motivation to show up – in mind and body.

 4. Increases engagement

 Students who are actively learning are actively engaged.
 Whether solving a problem, debating an issue or researching a concept, they are processing ideas and forging deeper understanding.
+(And they’re much less likely to be multitasking on a Zoom or Google Meet session.)
 If you’re looking for new ideas to get your students thinking, try these quick active learning activities.

 5. Improves critical thinking